Hello, bonjour. I’m Scarlett and this is my blog, Diary of a Londoness.

 Diary of a Londoness – A London Blog

-Diary of a Londoness is my personal and oftentimes quirky London blog.
-Walk with me through the streets of the metropolis and beyond, and experience what it’s like to live in the world’s culture capital.
-The London blog includes outings to the theatre, film, opera, as well as where to eat, drink, shop, and what to do with the little darlings.
-You can always find me in a London museum and I cover the latest exhibitions in London.
+Walk with me through the streets of London and beyond, and experience what it’s like to live in the world’s culture capital.
+Diary of a Londoness includes outings to museums and galleries, the theatre, cinema and opera, as well as where to eat, drink, shop, and what to do with the little darlings.
 I like to travel, so I sometimes pen my adventures abroad.

 You can follow my madness on Facebook, Twitter and Instagram.